jdbctemplatemapper/jdbctemplatemapper/README.md

 // with where and orderBy
 // orderBy() is strictly validated and is protected against SQL injection.
-// make sure the whereClause is parameterized to prevent SQL injection.
+// Its always a good practice to parameterize the where clause.
 List<Order> orders =
   Query.type(Order.class)
        .where("orders.status = ?", "IN PROCESS") // always prefix where() columns with table